CharlesGodwin/pymagnum/README.md

 ## Available Tools
 Tools will be added as they are developed.
 Tools are implemented as Python modules and can be invoked with this generalized command:
 `python3 -m magnum.tools.<tool name> --help`
-Currently the tools avaiable are:
+Currently the tools available are:

-### testrs485
+### magtest
 This tool is described in the installation instructions.
-`python3 -m magnum.tools.testrs485 --help`
+`python3 -m magnum.tools.magtest --help`

 ## magdump
 This is a program that will dump a JSON string to the console for all available devices.
 The default is to dump a string and exit.
 But if the interval is set to a number the program will dump a string every <interval> seconds